hande-qmc/hande/documentation/users_guide/manual.rst

     beta values).
 The algorithm should be run for several beta loops until the weights settle down to a roughly constant value.

-    This option should be used with the "start_averaging" option, to specify when the ground state has been reached.
+    This option should be used with **start_averaging**, to specify when the ground state has been reached.

     Warning: This feature is found to be unsuccessful for some larger lattices (for example, 6x6x6).